Dishanbhushana/disha_lic1/README.md

- it gives the study of voutput and drain current respond to time varying input signal in the transient rise time,fall time is analysied that is the circuits response time due to the variation of the in capacitance and current flow
+ it gives the study of voutput and drain current respond to time varying input signal in the transient rise time,fall time is analysied that is the circuits response time due to the variation of the in capacitance and current flow **AC analysis**
+ AC analysis examins the small signal behavior of the circuit the gain and the frequency response is determined by analysisthe width variation on small signal parameters